outsidely/outsidely-geo/readme.md

     - Manual activity entries
     - Users can generate a code and invite new users (one code per new user)
     - Support video posting for media
+    - `delete/user` is not really complete.
+Users can't fully delete themselves because their comments they made on activities not their own are not deleted.
+There's no way to do so without doing full table scans.
+Option would be to build a crawling service that just checks every night by long running queries against a list of "find and delete this" in a table.
 - Reference
     - useful for smoothing distance https://stackoverflow.com/questions/47068504/where-to-find-python-implementation-of-chaikins-corner-cutting-algorithm
     - useful for smoothing elevation https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.CubicSpline.html#scipy.interpolate.CubicSpline